 The Federal Housing Administration (FHA) was established back in 1934 with a simple goal, to help more Americans purchase new homes.
 As with any governmental agency, the FHA Mortgage Loan options available and the rules to apply can be very complicated.
 FHA Home Loans Arizona programs can also be challenging to comprehend.

-The mortgage insurance cancelation rules were last changed on 6/3/2013.
-Below are the current requirements per FHA
+The mortgage insurance cancellation rules were last changed on 6/3/2013:

 Note: Upfront Mortgage Insurance premiums for all FHA transactions increased from 1% to 1.75%

 What is the minimum down payment for FHA loans?
 The minimum down payment is 3.5%.

 Are Gifts allowed on FHA loans?
 Yes, borrowers can receive all their down payment, closing costs and prepaid taxes and insurance from a gift.

 What is the credit score I’ll need to apply?
 In the state of Arizona, most institutions will be looking for a credit score of 620 or better.
 In some cases, we can do FHA mortgages for borrowers with a credit score down to 620.
 Please contact us for details.